 C-reactive protein is one marker of inflammation that is known to raise the risk of heart attacks and strokes.
 People who are magnesium deficient experience more inflammation, while supplementing with magnesium helps to bring down C-reactive protein.
-Lowered inflammation also means less aches and pains and less fatigue.
+Lowered inflammation also means fewer aches and pains, and less fatigue.

 That means magnesium not only helps to protect your heart; it can help you feel healthier and more energetic.
 Green leafy vegetables and nuts are a great source of magnesium.
 If you don’t consume enough of these foods, a magnesium supplement may help you.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.